Yusuffrih/PianoBop/README.md

 * I want to give the users of my site a positive experience with a game that evokes positive emotions
 * I want to have a visually appealing website
 * I want the users to feel like they are testing their short-term memory and attention span
+* I want the users to be able to provide valuable feedback

 ### User Goals
 * To have fun while playing the game